How to Clean Hair Brushes at Home: A Quick and Easy Guide

 - Frizzy Hair: A boar-bristle brush smooths strands and reduces frizz.

-For styling, round brushes add volume, and paddle brushes are great for everyday use.
+For styling, round brushes add volume and paddle brushes are great for everyday use.
 Boar bristles are ideal for spreading natural oils, while synthetic ones handle heat better.
+Finally, choose a brush that's easy to clean; detachable parts or simple designs save you time.

 Conclusion